You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 Why is Singye Dzong important?

-Singye Dzong is one of Guru Rinpoche’s eight great Yang Oen Caves where he performed accomplishment practices for three months and blessed the place as the place of His enlightened activity.
-It is also the sacred place from where Guru Padmasambhava took the form of Dorje Drolo and flew to Paro Taktsang (Tiger’s Nest) on a flaming tigress.
+Singye Dzong is important as it is one of Guru Rinpoche’s eight great Yang Oen Caves where he performed accomplishment practices for three months and blessed the place as the place of His enlightened activity.
+It is also the sacred place from where Guru Padmasambhava took the form of Dorje Drolo and flew to Paro Taktsang on a flaming tigress.

 Who built Singye Dzong?

-Singye Dzong is not a real Dzong and is in the form of rocks said to be transformed and embedded by Guru Rinpoche.
-Though they are not real Dzongs in the present era, it is said that the stones will open up and become Dzongs when prophecy befalls.
+Singye Dzong is not a real Dzong and is in the form of rocks transformed and embedded by Guru Rinpoche.
+Senge Dzong Lhakhang was built in the 19th century.

 When was Singye Dzong built?